LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 Explicit content types can be used jointly with a similarly named regular "\*.lasso" file.
 In this situation, first the *primary* file is executed and then its value is made available to the *secondary* file as it is executed.
 The primary file is always executed.
-Only then is the secondary file, which corresponds to the requested content type, is executed.
+Only then would the secondary file, which corresponds to the requested content type, be executed.

 .. code-block:: none